-- Might cause addiction: It is the most speculated negative effect of media, especially social media.
+- Might cause addiction: Habitual viewing or gaming may be the most speculated negative effect of the media, especially social media.
 Research shows that the overuse of social media networking could lead to stimulation that is similar to other addictive behaviors.
 Most teens post pictures or feelings online and eagerly wait for likes, shares, and positive comments from friends.
 These experiences activate the brain’s reward system and increase the levels of dopamine.
 It can raise the likelihood of media addiction in the long run (6)

 The negative and positive effect of media on your child depends on the amount of time spent on media and how well parents regulate the child’s exposure to it.